Manhattan

 While there is no universal cure or therapy that will work for everyone, a TMJ specialist may prescribe pain management techniques.
 A doctor’s first line of defense against the disease is generally nonsurgical therapy.

 The pain associated with neuralgia is neuropathic (originating directly from the nerve).
-Thus it does not react to over-the-counter pain medications or opioids.
+Thus, it does not react to over-the-counter pain medications or opioids.
 Anticonvulsants like carbamazepine (which is used to treat seizures) can help to decrease discomfort and attacks.
-To help reduce face “shocks,” a neurologist may prescribe a muscle relaxant or other medicine.
+To help reduce facial “shocks,” a neurologist may prescribe a muscle relaxant or other medicine.

 If you have noticed signs of trigeminal neuralgia, talk to a TMJ specialist about the best ways to deal with the pain.
 You can also speak to a counselor about the mental health issues that come with the illness.
 The specialist can assist you in your recovery, regardless of your age or stage in life, so you will not have to worry about discomfort when flashing your smile.